gtanner/ripple.apache.proposal/proposal.md

 -------------------------------

-Most of the developers are paid by their employer to contribute to this project but are all highly involved on a personal level with this project and the mobile web community.
+Most of the developers are paid by their employer to contribute to this project but are all highly involved on a personal level with this project as well as the mobile web community.

 Relationships with Other Apache Products
 ----------------------------------------